ROCm/hipTensor/docs/what-is-hiptensor.rst

 leveraging specialized GPU matrix cores on the latest AMD discrete GPUs. hipTensor is powered by the composable kernel (CK) library backend.

-The hipTensor API is designed to be portable with the NVIDIA CUDA cuTensor library, letting CUDA users easily migrate to the AMD platform.
+The hipTensor API offers a programming interface highly compatible with common CUDA tensor library APIs, simplifying the porting of existing applications to the AMD platform.
 It offers functionality for defining tensor data objects and supports contraction, permutation, and reduction operations.
 Users can also select from several available logging options.